Subhasish18/Subhasish18/README.md

 - 👋 Hi, I’m @Subhasish18
-- 👀 I’m interested in Game Developement(currently very interested in Minecraft) and Software developement but to be fair after some time now i am interested in languages like Dart and Swift an also am trying to master Python a bit now.(Edited)
-- 🌱 I’m currently learning C and C++ (Absolute Beginer... just started college)
+- 👀 Rn I am in my 3rd year of College navigating different possibilities and learning new stuff.
+- 🌱 Hello there again I am now a beginner with C(I don't really like C), learning Java with OOPs and DSA, in progress with Python, OK with frontend using HTML, CSS, JS, BOOTSTRAP, learning REACT and NODE (basically MERN stack) and that's it for now ig.
 - 💞️ I’m looking foerward to the seniors to help me with my engeneering and coding journey.
-- 📫 How to reach me
+- 📫 LinkedIn ig
+- www.linkedin.com/in/subhasish-das-b4b196248

 <!---
 Subhasish18/Subhasish18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.